 SPRI Products, Inc. is the leading manufacturer and distributor of rubberized resistance exercise products for the health and fitness industry.
 SPRI designs and produces innovative rubber resistance exercise products and has led the way in popularizing rubberized resistance workouts.
 As the pioneer of this simple, but effective method of strength training, toning and building lean muscle tissue, SPRI has remained on the cutting edge of today's exercise trends.
 SPRI continues to expand into related markets as new applications are discovered and professional and consumer interest builds.
 As the fitness industry continues to evolve and move toward convenience and affordability, our line of products has grown to include educational materials, instructional manuals and videos, fitness equipment and accessories.

 Trust for America's Health (TFAH) is a non-profit, non-partisan organization dedicated to saving lives by protecting the health of every community and working to make disease prevention a national priority.
-By focusing on prevention, protection, and the communities, TFAH is fighting to make disease prevention a national priority, from Capitol Hill to Main Street.
+By focusing on PREVENTION, PROTECTION, and COMMUNITIES, TFAH is leading the fight to make disease prevention a national priority, from Capitol Hill to Main Street.
 We know what works.
 Now we need to build the resolve to get it done.

 Federal Advisory Panel